HEART SAFE, BODY SAFE.

 TRAVERSE CLIMBING WALL (BOULDERING): Climbers advance across a wall horizontally.
-No ropes needed.
+No ropes needed. *NEW: Ninja Warrior course using the wall, pull-up bars and monkey bars.
 A challenging activity for all grades and all abilities.
 Fitness benefits: balance, coordination, flexibility, increased muscle strength, improved motor planning, increase body awareness.
 Social and emotional benefits: increased self-knowledge, self-confidence and self-esteem; enhances patience, perseverance, courage, trust, will power and self-control; challenging, positive risk taking, stress management, awareness of others and leadership.

 Some of Our Favorite Activities: Wheels Week & Climbing.